• Skip to main content

 Lizano adds a noticeable but subtle bump in flavor.
 Don’t have Lizano?
 Substitute a dash of Worcestershire sauce.
 That said, you can certainly make this recipe without Lizano and it will taste fantastic.

-rice beans cooking in skillet
+rice and black beans cooking in skillet

 What’s the difference between Costa Rican vs. Nicaraguan rice and beans recipes?

 Nicaragua and Costa Rica claim gallo pinto as a national dish.
 And for good reason.
 These staple of both countries has been around for centuries.
-Though some debate surrounds the question of who invented gallo pinto, the dish has been a staple in each country for centuries, derived from Afro-Caribbean food traditions.
+Though some debate surrounds the question of who invented it, the dish has been a staple in each country for centuries, derived from Afro-Caribbean food traditions.

 The main difference between Costa Rican and Nicaraguan rice and beans is the type of beans.
 Costa Rican gallo pinto uses black beans.
 The Nicaraguan version uses red beans.

-Gallo Pinto Costa Rican Rice and Beans in bowl with cilantro
+Gallo Pinto in bowl with cilantro

 How to make this Costa Rican gallo pinto recipe